Nottingham Music Service

 Making Music Make a Difference

-Pupils are learning to play an instrument in Nottingham, compared to around 500 in 2002Donate
+Pupils are learning to play an instrument in Nottingham in 2018-19Donate

 of young musicians in the city have progressed to National Qualifications Framework Level 1 compared to a national average of 18%Donate